robert1ridley/document_topic_modelling_with_lda/README.md

 This repository contains code for LDA (Latent Dirichlet Allocation) for document topic modelling.
 There exist two different LDA implementations in the repository, a gensim implementation – which can be found at `models/Lda_gensim.py` – and an LDA written from scratch – which can be found at `models/Lda_from_scratch.py`.
-These datasets used are a selection of news articles (8888 in total), which can be found in the `/data` folder, and are labelled `news.txt`.
+The datasets used are a selection of news articles (8888 in total), which can be found in the `/data` folder, and are labelled `news.txt`.

 ## Requirements